 - Target less expensive schools initially: Choosing public in-state universities over private schools reduces total funding needs

-Financial Aid Impact: How Savings Affect Eligibility
+Financial Aid Impact: How Your College Savings Affect Eligibility

 Families expecting substantial need-based aid should understand these dynamics: